Jacobprojects/MCDA-Industry-4.0/README.md

 ### Project Structure

 - After running the program the first 3 models will be shown in the window.
-- In the first tab "Agregas" you can add the new alternative.
+- In the first tab "Capturar" you can add the new alternative.
-- After that you can view all the alternatives in the tab "consultar" you have captured in the DB.
+- After that you can view all the alternatives in the tab "Consultar" you have captured in the DB.
 - In the next tab "Modificar/Actualizar" you can manipualte the data.
 - After that in the tab "Eliminar" you can eliminate an alternative by the code.